 NEW REPORT SAYS MORE SCIENCE NEEDED ON MURRAY WATER

 MORE science is needed to understand the impact of returning water to the Murray-Darling Basin to bring it back to health, a new report says.A Committee for Economic Development of Australia (CEDA) report says not enough is known about the ecosystem's water needs or how ecological targets will be met.

 Australia has been "very successful" at allocating water efficiently in the past, but talks on a draft basin plan are being overshadowed by single-issue disputes, it says.

 Prof Langford one of the report authors said if environment flows were better understood, water could be delivered to achieve mutual benefits for farmers and environmentalists.

-S.A.
-DESAL PLANT MOTHBALLED WHILE SHEDDING CROCODILE TEARS OVER THE MURRAY
+SA DESAL PLANT MOTHBALLED AS CROCODILE TEARS SHED FOR MURRAY

 The S.A. government has received widespread condemnation for mothballing the new desalination plant largely funded with federal grants to reduce S.A. reliance on Murray River water.

 S.A. premier Jay Weatherill is happy to keep the desal plant closed and use cheap river water at a cost to the environment, while berating upstream communities for taking water from the river.
 Meanwhile he continues to argue that water allocation cutbacks should be increased to 3200GL so more water can be returned to the Murray.